Sixto Paz Wells: Rahma Mission

 Originally called the RAMA Mission, it was named after the goal they shared: RA (Sun) MA (Earth), a contact program that seeks to transform the human being into a star, into a Sun on Earth.
 It was the organization of groups of sympathizers of the method promoted by Paz Wells to contact those who he called "Extraterrestrial Guides".

 Through IPRI Paz Wells contacted the "International Society of Divine Realization" where he learned yoga, relaxation, meditation and deep concentration techniques, which he would later encourage among the Rahma groups to facilitate contact.
-Since the Chilca event of September 1974, together with his brother Charlie and close friends from IPRI, he began work with groups of enthusiasts in Peru, which were growing and ended adopting the name RAMA Mission.
+Since the Chilca event of September 1974, together with his sibling Veronica and close friends from IPRI, he began work with groups of enthusiasts in Peru, which were growing and ended adopting the name RAMA Mission.

 It was officially dissolved as an organization by its founder in 1990, although there are groups that are still working independently.
 It came to have a presence in several countries of Latin America and Spain, where it was reviewed as one of the eleven sects or groups that have the extraterrestrials as core of their doctrines.

-International Forums
+International forums

 Sixto Paz describes himself as a messenger of peace and hope, rather than a messenger of other worlds.
 He has appeared in international forums such as the United Nations and in universities such as Columbia University and John F. Kennedy University.
 In other countries, the University of Montreal, the Universidad Complutense de Madrid and the National Autonomous University of Mexico have also had him as a lecturer.

 Visited countries

 Paz Wells travels around the world giving lectures about his take on the UFO phenomena.
 He has visited Europe, Africa, Oceania and America such as Colombia, Chile, Ecuador, Mexico, Argentina, Uruguay and United States, being most noted his visit to Washington DC in May 2015.

-In more than ten opportunities he has summoned members of the international press to witness, record and photograph the sightings of lights and objects in the sky, which the author claims are directed or manned by extraterrestrial beings who maintain telepathic contact with him and other members of his contact groups.
+In more than ten opportunities he has summoned members of the international press to witness, record and photograph the sightings of lights and objects in the sky, which the author claims are directed or crewed by extraterrestrial beings who maintain telepathic contact with him and other members of his contact groups.
 Among these experiences are one of August 1997 on the Valparaíso beach north of Lima, March 3, 2009, in the Chilca desert, in 2014 also in Chilca, and 2014 in Teotihuacan, Mexico.